devpro/kubernetes-training/docs/2-setup/setup.md

 ### Help

-- [kind-cluster-config.yml](../../manifests/kind-cluster-config.yml) to avoid issues with WSL
 - [Ubuntu based configuration](../0-help/ubuntu-based-configuration.md)
+- Use [kind-cluster-config.yml](../../manifests/kind-cluster-config.yml) to avoid issues with WSL or restart WSL if a service can't be reached from Windows

 ## Next